texfaq/texfaq.github.io/FAQ-labelctr.md

 increasing-by-one.

-There's an internal LaTeX variable, the ''current label'', that remembers the last 'labellable' thing that LaTeX has processed.
+There's an internal LaTeX variable, the ''current label'', that remembers the last ''labellable'' thing that LaTeX has processed.
 You could (if you were to insist) set that value by the relevant TeX command (having taken the necessary precautions to ensure that the internal command worked)&nbsp;&mdash; but it's not necessary.
 If, instead